The Best Flowers for Bees To Plant In Your Gardens

 Two coneflower head on white background.

-Oriental Poppies
+Poppies

 Poppies are undemanding garden favorites that are easy to grow and require very little care.
 The plants put on an early spring show with lavishly bright ornamental flowers that make excellent cut flowers.

 Plant outside in the full sun with well-drained soil.
 Poppies are not fussy about their soil but require good drainage to prevent their roots from rotting during the winter.
-Once established, oriental poppies require very little care.
+Once established, poppies require very little care.

 Poppies come in white, pink, coral, orange, or red.
-The white poppies are an excellent early spring addition to moonlight gardens.

 • Bloom Time – Early spring to mid-summer